halcwb/medcalc/README.md

 This is a lab project to create a medical calculator web app

+## To build on Windows:
+* Assumes presence of Node.js
+* Assumes presence of Git
+* Clone repo

 ## To Build:
 * Assumes presence of Node.js
 * Run ./jake.sh to build

 ## First things to do:
 1. Install Node.js